OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 webView.getSettings().setAllowContentAccess(false);
 ```

 Access to files in the file system can be enabled and disabled for a WebView with `setAllowFileAccess()`.
 File access is enabled by default and should be deactivated if not needed.
-Note that this enables or disables file system access only.
-Assets and resources are still accessible using `file:///android_asset` and `file:///android_res`<sup>[1]</sup>.
+Note that this enables or disables [file system access](https://developer.android.com/reference/android/webkit/WebSettings.html#setAllowFileAccess%28boolean%29 "File Access in WebView") only.
+Assets and resources are still accessible using `file:///android_asset` and `file:///android_res`.

 #### References